using kubernete jobs for one off ingestion of csv's

 - Creates a consistent development environment that mirrors production

-- Enables development of microservices in isolation
+- Lets you develop microservices in isolation

 Kubernetes Dashboard

-.
+While this will be done by most cloud providers, it’s useful to set up when you’re running locally.
+Luckily kubernetes-helm has come a long way.
+To install helm, you can simply use brew install kubernetes-helm followed by helm init and then helm repo update.
 While its also possible to just use dashboard.yaml config from https://github.com/kubernetes/dashboard using helm allows us to not have to be bothered by the nuances for docker-for-desktop system helm install stable/kubernetes-dashboard

-This might seem trivial but the less kubernetes config files to worry about the better from my experience (more so when you are using preconfigured services).
+This might seem trivial but the fewer kubernetes config files to worry about the better from my experience (more so when you are using preconfigured services).
 Your kubernetes config files should be looked over and understood by you personally and a majority of the basic apps you may wish to use will have preconfigured helm packages which makes the kubernetes ecosystem much more straightforward while still allowing a considerable amount of configuration from helm.

 Sidenote: Running kubernetes locally

 It is unlikely the directions for the official docs will work for you when running a local kubernetes cluster.
-To fix this, its necessary to create a tiller
+To fix this, its necessary to create a tiller service account and a ClusterRoleBinding which grants permission at the cluster level and in all namespaces:

 kubectl create serviceaccount --namespace kube-system tiller